Bayesian forward modelling of cosmic shear data: Summary and discussion

 We have tested our inference method with simulated data with four tomographic bins, a survey mask, and 30 sources per arcmin$^2$ as expected for the Euclid survey.
 These tests demonstrate that our method recovers the unbiased matter distribution and initial matter power spectrum from cosmic shear data.
 Posterior predictive tests showed that the inferred quantities are known to the sub-noise level, with additional constraints coming from the cosmological prior.

-Although our framework currently uses a fixed cosmology, we have shown that the method is sensitive to the true power spectrum when this differs from the prior.
+Although our framework currently uses a fixed cosmology, we have shown that the method recovers the true power spectrum when this differs from the prior where the signal-to-noise is high.
 While we do not sample the power spectrum, the posterior power spectrum deviates from the prior if the data require it.
-To illustrate this, we performed a test using different values of $H_0$ and $\sigma_8$ to generate the mock data and to analyse them.
+To illustrate this, we performed a test using different values of $H_0$, $\sigma_8$ and $\Omega_m$ to generate the mock data and to analyse them.
 In this case, the prior power spectrum, therefore, differs from the true power spectrum.
 This test demonstrated that our method is sensitive to the underlying cosmology, and the power spectrum of the density samples is conditioned by the data, recovering the true matter power spectrum across the sky and the lensing power spectrum.
-However, in the radial direction, the data is not informative, and the prior dominates since isotropy is not a requirement.
-In future work, we will extend our Bayesian hierarchical approach to sample the cosmological parameters.
-We expect that this extension will constrain the matter power spectrum also in the radial direction through the assumption of isotropy.
+However, in the radial direction, the data is not informative, and the prior dominates since we have not imposed isotropy.
+In future work, we will extend our Bayesian hierarchical approach to sample the cosmological parameters, through both the geometry and the power spectrum and its growth.
+We expect that this extension will also constrain the matter power spectrum in the radial direction through the imposition of isotropy, and remove the prior power spectrum sensitivity.

 To summarise, this work demonstrates the feasibility of detailed and physically plausible inference of the large-scale structure from cosmic shear data.
 The proposed approach, therefore, improves the shear data model from previous methods by including a physical description of gravity, providing a better representation of the data and allowing us to extract information beyond the two-point statistics.
 In future work, we will explore the constraints on cosmology that this approach provides by jointly sampling the initial conditions and the cosmological parameters.